TannaciousXP/spotify-search/prompt.md

 ```

-4 - Now tha tyou are familiar with the API and its data model, it is time to utilize this knowolege to evalue a market channel.
+4 - Now that you are familiar with the API and its data model, it is time to utilize this knowolege to evalue a market channel.
 For the following questins, assume that you have the ability to serve ads directly to users on the Spotify platform.

   ```
-  *** Assuming this ad will be an ad for eaze ***
+  *** Assuming this ad will be for eaze ***
   ```

   a) Explaing which endpoint(s) you would use to target a user and how you would determine if the add yield a positive ROI.